Cris-CTI/Threat-Feeds-Collector/README.md

 **Threat Intel Feeds Collector** is an educational project that collects, normalizes, and stores Indicators of Compromise (**IoCs**) such as IP addresses, domains, and hashes.
 The processed data is stored in CSV format and can be analyzed and visualized with **Power BI**.

+*This project is intended for educational and training purposes in Cyber Threat Intelligence (CTI)*

 ---

 ## 2. Features